 Baby Beluga.
 Bananaphone.
 Down by the Bay.
 What do these three things have in common?
 They’re all popular songs you probably recognize by legendary children’s entertainer, Raffi.
-This year he’s celebrating over 40 years in the making-kids-happy business and Sunday, April 9, he’s stopping into Chicago’s Harris Theater for a sing-a-long with you and yours!
+He’s clocked over 40 years in the making-kids-happy business and Sunday, April 8, he’s stopping into Chicago’s Harris Theater for a sing-a-long with you and yours!
 Read on to get the info on this beloved musician and his crazy fun afternoon of tunes.

 What’s new with Raffi?

 Washington Post once called Raffi “the most popular children’s singer in the English-speaking world”.
 With over 40 years in the kid’s music biz, Raffi continues to be one of the world’s best-selling and most influential kids musicians.
 In February, he released his latest album Best of Raffi which includes songs that many families today continue to listen and sing in their households like Down by the Bay, Mr. Sun and Baby Beluga.
 Raffi even has cross-generational appeal.
 There are millions of what he lovingly refers to as Beluga Grads (aka, adults who grew up with Raffi’s music) who are now reliving these delightful childhood memories with their own children and grandchildren.

 There’s really no corner of the country Raffi hasn’t touched and inspired.
 He launched his career during a time when musicians specifically targeting children were few and far between.
 Since then, entertainers focusing on making the wee-ones giggle are popping up in major markets all over the country.
 One example is Chicago favorite, Little Miss Ann.
 When she listened to his albums, the music spoke to her as a teacher, a musician and as a parent and it inspired her to play kids music herself.
 So, when she heard Raffi was rolling through the Windy City, she just had to schedule a chat with him.